gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 The following is a non-normative example of a Token Request following the specification described described in the section 3.1.3.1. of [@!OIDC].

-The Client MUST be authenticated to the Token Endpoint using the authentication method registered for its client_id, as described in Section [Client Authentication Methods](#client-auth-methods).
+The Client MUST be authenticated to the Token Endpoint using the authentication method registered for its `client_id`, as described in Section [Client Authentication Methods](#client-auth-methods).

 ```
 POST /token HTTP/1.1